Molecular Dynamics¶

 file.
 It

-should hopefully not take very long.
+should not take very long.
 Now look at the resulting files in the

 directory: the .VERLET_RESTART